CIMNE is the website for the CENTRE INTERNACIONAL DE MÈTODES NUMÈRICS A L’ENGINYERIA (hereinafter, CIMNE) with Tax ID (CIF) number Q5850006G.

 With respect to the confidentiality of the processing, CIMNE shall ensure that any person who is authorized by CIMNE to process user and customer data (including its staff, partners, and providers), shall be subject to the appropriate obligation of confidentiality (whether contractual or legal duty).

 In the event of any security incident or infringement of rights and freedoms, and as soon as it becomes aware of the same, CIMNE shall notify the customer and the user without undue delay and shall provide timely information relating to the Security Incident as it becomes known or when reasonably requested by the customer.

-As user, you are solely responsible for the veracity and correctness of the data that you provide to us, exonerating CIMNE from any liability in this regard, even when providing data on third parties.
+As a user, you are solely responsible for the veracity and correctness of the data that you provide to us, exonerating CIMNE from any liability in this regard, even when providing data on third parties.

-The consent granted both for the processing and for the transfer of data of subjects may be revoked at any time by communicating it to CIMNE by email at email@example.com in the terms established in this Policy for the exercise of the rights of rectification, limitation, opposition, erasure and portability.
+The consent granted both for the processing and for the transfer of data of subjects may be revoked at any time by communicating it to CIMNE by email at firstname.lastname@example.org in the terms established in this Policy for the exercise of the rights of rectification, limitation, opposition, erasure, and portability.
 The revocation of this consent shall in no case be retroactive.

 CIMNE reserves the right to modify this policy in order to adapt it to new legislation or jurisprudence, as well as to industry practices.
-In such cases, CIMNE shall announce in this page the changes made with reasonable notice before their implementation.
+In such cases, CIMNE shall announce on this page the changes made with reasonable notice before their implementation.

 In accordance with the LSSICE, CIMNE does not engage in SPAM practices and therefore does not send commercial emails that have not been previously requested or authorized by the user.
 Accordingly, in each of the forms on the website, the user has the option of giving his or her explicit consent to receive the newsletter, regardless of the specifically-requested commercial information.